streamnative/kop/grafana/README.md

 In the Grafana UI complete the following steps:

 1. Click **New Dashboard** and then click **Import**.
-2. Upload `dashboard.json` or copy and paste the contents of the file in the textbox and click *Load*.
+2. Upload the `dashboard.json` JSON file or copy and paste the contents of the file in the textbox and then click **Load**.
 3. Set the Prometheus data source and click **Import**.
 4. The dashboard will appear.